bernardwang/image-slider/README.md

 * Multiple sliders on a page, each controlled independently
 * No id's needed
 * No JQuery needed
-* Simple slider markup, rest of the HTML is builtout with JS
+* Simple slider markup, rest of the HTML is built with JS
 * Responsive!
 * Optional settings with HTML data attributes
-  * 'data-spacing' - Option for having separated images, sets position of divider
+  * 'data-spacing' - Sets position of dividers in nav bar, comma separated list of integers
-  * 'data-label1', 'data-label2' - If spacing attribute is set, these two labels will be shown
+  * 'data-labels' - Sets labels of each nav section, comma seperated list of Strings
-* Methods
+* Public methods
 	* start - Automatically slide after duration
 	* stop - Stop automatic sliding
 	* next - Advance to next slide